-The history of First Reformed Church is significantly related to immigration from the Netherlands to Whiteside County in general, and Fulton in particular. the first known Dutch Immigrant to investigate the "Fulton City" area was Thomas Smith in 1856.
+The history of First Reformed Church is significantly related to immigration from the Netherlands to Whiteside County in general, and Fulton in particular.
+The first known Dutch Immigrant to investigate the "Fulton City" area was Thomas Smith in 1856.
 He returned to Michigan, and the following year other Dutch folk immigrated and began to write friends and relatives about settling near "Fulton City."
 Soon several Dutch families had settled in the area and religious gatherings were held.
 In the "pre-organization" days, Folkert Dykema, Fred Sterenberg, and Garret Nannenga helped shape and mold the spiritual life of the immigrant families.
-Early meetings were held at a schoolhouse.
+Early meetings were held at a schoolhouse located at what is now the southwest corner of 9th Avenue and 4th Street.
 Once a year or so the Reverend H.G.
 Klein would come to Fulton from Chicago, and the families would gather at the home of John Munnike for meetings, at times lasting all day and into the night.
 On October 28, 1866 the families organized the Dutch Reformed Church in Fulton, Illinois.
-The reverend H.G.
+The Reverend H.G.
 Klein guided them in their organizational meeting.
-Two lots were purchased and a wood frame building erected in Blake's Addition.
+The first elders were Garrett Nannenga and Fred Sterenberg, and the first deacon was John Tillema.
+Two lots were purchased and a wood frame building erected in Blake's Addition, Lots 5 and 6, Block 4.
 The building was dedicated December 19, 1869.
-This location is what is now the site of the Harbor Café.
+This location is what is now the southeast corner of 19th Avenue and 4th Street, the site of the Harbor Café.

 The Dutch influx and the natural growth of families continues, and the first building required an addition which was dedicated September 12, 1877.
-In 1885, a city block bounded by what are now 5th street and 6th street, and 15 avenue and 16th avenue was purchased.
+In 1885, a city block bounded by what are now 5th Street and 6th Street, and 15th Avenue and 16th Avenue was purchased.
 A new larger wooden frame structure was built on the north half of the block, and the existing home on the block was used as a parsonage.
 In 1886 the church body known as the Dutch Reformed Church in Fulton incorporated legally and it received the ordinal number "First" at the time, becoming the First Reformed Church of Fulton, Illinois.
 Although there have been building alterations and additions, the church building has been located on the same block since that time.

-The location of the original church building was used from 1892 to 1952 as a "poor house."
+The location of the original church building (19th Ave and 4th St.) Was used from 1892 to 1952 as a "poor house."
 It began as a single dwelling, but was later expanded to serve two families.
 In 1958, discussions began around the possibility of constructing a "home for the aged" of the community.
-As a result, Harbor Crest was completed.
+As a result, Harbor Crest was completed and an open house was held May 30, 1966.
 The local churches continue to be involved on the directing board for the facility.